 Legal & General works with The Retirement Lending Advisers to advise you on all your options and help you decide which equity release plan is right for you.
 There is no fee for this service, but you should be aware that they only offer advice on Legal & General lifetime mortgages and not on equity release schemes provided by other companies.

-It’s important to remember that not all equity release advisers look at the whole market, and as a result, might not offer the most appropriate plan for your needs.
+It’s important to remember that not all equity release advisers look at a range of providers, and as a result, might not offer the most appropriate plan for your needs.

-This is why we've teamed up with leading independent specialist Age Partnership.
-They can advise and quote on schemes from across the whole equity release market, including Legal & General, and they guarantee to beat any like-for-like equity release quote or give you £500 if not.
+This is why we've teamed up with leading specialist Age Partnership.
+They can advise and quote on schemes across a wide range of leading UK equity release providers, including Legal & General.